-1 SEC.
-12. Separability Clause If any provision or part of this Act is declared invalid or 2 unconstitutional, other provisions which are not affected thereby shall continue to be in full force 3 or effect.
-4 SEC.
-13. Repealing Clause All laws, orders, rules and regulations, or parts thereof 5 which are inconsistent with the provisions of this Act are hereby modified or repealed accordingly.
-6 7 SEC.
-14. Effectivity This Act shall take effect fifteen (15) days after its publication in the 8 Official Gazette or in at least two (2) newspapers of general circulation.
-9 10 Approved, 11
+SEC.
+12. Separability Clause. - If any provision or part of this Act is declared invalid or unconstitutional, the other provisions not affected thereby shall continue to be in full force or effect.

+- SEC.
+13. Repealing Clause. -All laws, orders, rules and regulations, or parts thereof inconsistent with the provisions of this Act are hereby modified or repealed accordingly. - SEC.
+14. Effectivity.
+This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in at least two (2) newspapers of general circulation.

+Approved,